JoryKlaverstijn/LaMAS_G17/index.md

 In the overview, the voting process is visible for a game with 2 wolves, 1 little girl, 1 seer, 1 hunter and 3 villagers.
 Lyla, Rogelio and Kendra are shown to have one vote each.
 The purple lining is added to players that already voted.
 The little girl player Porsha is already dead; the console shows that she was killed after she peeked during the night voting phase, after which the wolves detected and killed her.
 The reset button will create a new game with new players, while the next step button will take the game into the next stage.
 The buttons numbered 1 to 8 can be used to view the kripke models of each player, refer back to the [Possible worlds and relations section](#possible-worlds-and-relations) for an explanation of the kripke models.

 ## Results and experimental setups
 To test the knowledge types in our version of the game we tested several different scenarios to see how it would affect win percentages for the villagers and the wolves.
-We also recorded the day voting metrics of every game, with a correct vote being counted as a vote on a wolf.
+We also recorded the day voting metrics of every game, with a correct vote being counted as a vote on a wolf by a villager.

 ### Different role distributions
 To test if the types of roles have an effect on the win percentages and the amount of correct votes, a couple of different role distributions were ran.
 The role distributions are as follows: